-Loyola University New Orleans College of Law faculty vigorously opposes these proposed changes, and adopts the resolution originally formulated by Georgetown University Law Center opposing these changes, on the grounds that they would:
+The West Virginia University College of Law faculty vigorously opposes these proposed changes and adopts the resolution originally formulated by Georgetown University Law Center.
+The proposed changes would:

-- (1) Undermine the quality of legal education; - (2) Undermine academic freedom in the legal academy; - (3) Undermine faculty governance in the legal academy; and - (4) Undermine the movement to bring clinical law professors, legal writing professors, and library directors into full membership in the academy.
+- (1) Undermine the quality of legal education; - (2) Undermine academic freedom in the legal academy; - (3) Undermine faculty governance in the legal academy; and - (4) Undermine the movement at WVU and other law schools to bring clinical law professors, legal writing professors, and library directors into full membership in the academy.